IlyaKgd/ilyakgd/README.md

-Hi!
+### Hi!
 My name is Ilya Korotkov and I'm the founder and CEO of Trips.
-Thank you for visiting my Github profile!
+Thank you for visiting my GitHub profile!